design-automation/mobius-mooc-generator/README.md

 In the tar file folder structure, the hierarchy is as follows
 -  course > chapter > sequence   > vertical > component

 In this document, we will use the first, i.e. course > section > subsection > unit > component.
 This mateches what users see in the user interface.
-However, the python script will of course generate a .tar.gz file that uses the second.
+However, the python script will generate a .tar.gz file that uses the second.

+Sections are usually named as 'Week 1'.
+'Week 2', etc.

+# Writing .md Files

+For more information on writing the .md files, follow the links below.

-See [here](README_MORE.md) for more information.
+* See [Structure](markdown_structure.md) for more information on how to write the .md files.
+* See [Settings for Folders](markdown_settings_folders.md) and [Settings for Components](markdown_settings_components.md) for more information on the settings that can be specified in each type of .md file.